HomeLatest NewsTelecomAirtel expands tech portfolio, picks 25% stake in tech startup Lavelle Networks

 Advertisement

-The $700 million equity investment in Bharti Airtel is at a price per share of Rs 734, while $300 million will go towards in scaling Airtel’s offerings that cover a range of devices to consumers.
+The $700 million equity investment in Bharti Airtel is at a price per share of Rs 734, while $300 million will go towards investments in scaling Airtel’s offerings that cover a range of devices to consumers.

 Get the day's headlines from Tech Observer straight in your inbox